plyush1993/OUKS/Tutorial.md

 Signal modeling can be implemented by LM, LMM, GAM, GAMM and some other nonlinear functions for Dose-Response curve (DRC) analysis.

 N-factor analysis is implemented by LM/LMM/GAM/GAMM/DRC modeling equally to MWAS/ANCOVA and Signal modeling case.
-ANOVA-simultaneous component analysis (ASCA, package MetStaT, [59]) is also accessible as an option for multiway analysis, two-way ANOVA, two-dimensional false discovery rate control, PVCA and PC-PR2.
+ANOVA-simultaneous component analysis (ASCA, package MetStaT, [59]) is also accessible as an option for multiway analysis, two-way ANOVA, PLS, sPLS, two-dimensional false discovery rate control, PVCA and PC-PR2.

 Analysis of repeated measures is performed by LM/LMM/GAM/GAMM/DRC modeling (eq.
 7,5) and multilevel sPLS algorithm (package mixOmics, [60]).